|Whaleback Ledge, ME|

 The lighthouse is owned by American Lighthouse Foundation.
 Tower closed.

-Cruises that pass by the lighthouse are offered by the Isles of Shoals Steamship Company and by Portsmouth Harbor Cruises.
+Cruises that pass by the lighthouse are offered by Isles of Shoals Steamship Company and by Portsmouth Harbor Cruises.
 A fourth-order Fresnel lens used in the lighthouse is on display at the Peabody-Essex Museum in Salem, Massachusetts.

 The lighthouse is owned by American Lighthouse Foundation.
 Tower closed.